OP Succinct

 L2OutputOracle

-contract to the new implementation using yourADMIN
+contract using yourADMIN

 key.